top of page

 3. The ultra athlete (training around four or five hours of M-HIIT per day).

-Going back to Kcal balance, the Kcal within the food you eat is measured through the breakdown of each nutrient.
-Most foods will contain some or all the macronutrients and most healthy, close-to-source foods will also contain many vitamins, minerals and fibre which is good for you.
-But recognising the main nutrient of a food type allows you to keep your meals packed with a good mix of the nutrients (1-5) listed above - alcohol is another thing we will also look at separately.
+The Kcal within the food you eat is measured through the combustion of each nutrient.
+Most foods will contain some or all the macronutrients, and most healthy, close-to-source foods will also contain many vitamins, minerals and fibre, which is good for you.
+However, recognising the main nutrient of a food type allows you to keep your meals packed with a good mix of the nutrients (1-5) listed above - alcohol is another aspect we will also examine separately (heads up, it's not helpful for endurance training.
+Nice but not helpful).

 Firstly, vitamins: There are 13 vitamins in total.
 Eight of these come from the B-group of vitamins.
-Vitamins and minerals are essential for bodily functions such as helping to fight infection, wound healing, making our bones strong and regulating hormones.
+Vitamins and minerals are essential for bodily functions, such as helping to fight infections, wound healing, making our bones strong, and regulating hormones.
 Whilst vitamins don't directly provide fuel (being zero Kcal), they can be poisonous if too much is consumed.
-Vitamins are either fat-soluble or water-soluble which goes to show how important it is to stay adequately hydrated and to eat enough healthy fat every day, otherwise, these vitamins simply can't be absorbed into your body.
-Eating lots of fruits, vegetables, whole grains, lean meats and dairy will give your body the vitamins and minerals it needs, at the right level and in the right balance.
+Vitamins are either fat-soluble or water-soluble, which highlights the importance of staying adequately hydrated and consuming enough healthy fats daily; otherwise, these vitamins cannot be absorbed into the body.
+Eating a variety of fruits, vegetables, whole grains, lean meats, and dairy products will provide your body with the vitamins and minerals it needs, in the right amounts and balance.

 Minerals: There are heaps of different minerals.
-Minerals are split once more into either major or trace.
+Minerals are divided into two categories: major and trace.
 The dose required in a healthy diet depends on the mineral in question.
 Generally speaking, major minerals are needed in large amounts.
-Some well-known major minerals are calcium, phosphorus, potassium, sulphur, sodium, chloride and magnesium but there are more.
-Trace minerals are just as important to keep in a healthy diet but are required in smaller amounts.
-Trace minerals are things like iron, zinc, copper, manganese, iodine and selenium.
+Some well-known major minerals include calcium, phosphorus, potassium, sulphur, sodium, chloride, and magnesium, but there are many more.
+Trace minerals are just as essential to keep in a healthy diet, but are required in smaller amounts.
+Trace minerals include elements such as iron, zinc, copper, manganese, iodine, and selenium.

-Carbohydrate: The overall sports science literature recommends that moderate athletes require five to seven grams per kilogram of body weight per day (g/kg/day) of carbohydrate.
-But endurance athletes who also include high-intensity exercise and train for one to three hours most days should consume six to ten g/kg/day.
-Men and women who are doing an extremely high amount of exercise and Kcal burning, such as ultra athletes, training and exercising four hours every day could need as much as eight to twelve g/kg/day.
-However, women should also consider the menstrual cycle when deciding where on the range to aim for.
+Carbohydrates: The overall sports science literature recommends that moderate athletes (those who train but not excessively) require 5 to 7 grams per kilogram of body weight per day (g/kg/day) of carbohydrates.
+However, endurance athletes (who train for durations longer than most) who also incorporate high-intensity exercise and train for one to three hours per day should consume 6 to 10 g/kg/day.
+Men and women who engage in extremely high amounts of exercise and calorie burning, such as ultra athletes training for four hours a day, may need as much as eight to twelve grams per kilogram per day.
+However, women should also consider their menstrual cycle when deciding where on the range to aim for - higher amounts from day one to day 14 and lower carbohydrate intake (within the range), but maintaining a balanced Kcal intake using other nutrients is best from day 14 to day 28.

-Protein: In recent years sports science has changed in recomendation of protein intake.
-Not only has it increased, doubled in fact, but also it is recommended in shorter intervals than by the day.
-This is because the protein ingested is metabolised and either used or excreated right away.
-So one meal of high protein a day can only help you recover shortly after eating that meal.
-Whilst non-athletes are recommended 0.8g/kg/day, it is now recommended for athletes to consume 1.4g-2.0g/kg/day of protein for men and women alike.
-This should be spread through the day to consume a minimum of 0.3g/kg every three to five hours, to be put to best use.
+Protein: In recent years, sports science has changed its recommendations for protein intake.
+Not only has it increased, doubling in fact, but it is also recommended in shorter intervals than daily.
+This is because the protein ingested is metabolised and either used or excreted right away.
+So, having one meal with high protein a day can only help you recover shortly after eating that meal.
+While non-athletes are recommended to consume 0.8g/kg/day, it is now recommended for athletes to consume 1.4g-2.0g/kg/day of protein for both men and women.
+This should be spread throughout the day, with a minimum of 0.3g/kg every three to five hours, to be utilised to best effect.
 Athletes should use this guideline as a minimum and increase their target intake when following a strength or muscle-building phase.
-Women should consider the menstrual cycle when choosing how much to consume and aim for high in the range particularly if pre or post menopausal, in this case aim for 2g/kg/BW.
+Women should consider their menstrual cycle when choosing how much to consume and aim for high in the range, particularly if pre- or postmenopausal; in this case, aim for 2g/kg/BW.
+Furthermore, ageing male athletes in their late 40s and older, as well as pre- or postmenopausal women, should aim high in the protein range and can afford to be lower (within the recommended range) in carbohydrates to maintain balance.

-Fat: The advice is to first and foremost, keep consuming healthy, close-to-source choices so the fats you eat are plentiful but healthy carriers of vitamins and minerals too.
-Firstly be guided by the above information, to ensure you consume enough carbohydrates and protein throughout the day.
+Fat: The advice is to first and foremost, continue consuming healthy, close-to-source choices, so the fats you eat are plentiful but also healthy carriers of vitamins and minerals.
+Firstly, use the above information to guide you in consuming enough carbohydrates and protein throughout the day.
 Top up the remaining Kcal needed for balance with fat.
-There are times when choosing to restrict fat could be helpful (which we will come on to next).
-As a rule, don't restrict fat to less than 20% of total Kcal intake as this is likely to cause a vitamin or mineral deficiency.
+There are times when choosing to restrict fat can be helpful.
+As a rule, don't restrict fat to less than 20% of total Kcal intake, as this is likely to cause a vitamin or mineral deficiency.

-So to take myself as an example.
-In a hydrated and rested state, I currently weigh 70kg.
-I currently fall into the moderately exercising athlete so I require ~6g of carbohydrate per kg, 1.4 protein and unrestricted fat based on Kcal balance.
+To illustrate, let me take myself as an example.
+It was 2022 when I first wrote this blog.
+In a hydrated and rested state, I weighed 70kg.
+I fall into the moderately exercising athlete category, so I require ~6g of carbohydrates per kilogram, 1.4g of protein, and unrestricted fat based on Calorie balance.
 That is about:

 420g carbohydrate (multiplied by 4 = 1680Kcal per day)